borjalofe/wordpress-on-install-setup/README.md

    2. Sets the footer menu with:
       1. Legal Notice page
       2. Privacy page
-      3. Cookis page
+      3. Cookies page
-      4. UTC page
-4. Options setup:
+3. Options setup:
    1. Tie date&time formats to language selection
    2. Add an Ubuntu-like timezone selector
-5. Other:
+4. Other:
    1. Add capabilities to get the default setup from git

 ## Sources